 Results:

 A total of 559 patients were recruited, of whom 10 withdrew from participation and 549 participants were included in the final analysis.
-Most of the patients were female 280 (51.1%) and the predominant opportunistic infection was tuberculosis in 461 (84%), followed by pneumonia at 62 (11.3%), candida in 34 (6.2%), and cryptococcus infection in 30 (5.5%).
-The median interquartile range (IQR) age at enrollment was 36 years (31.5-43.0) years and when subdivided by CD4 count, patients were significantly younger in the lowest CD4 at 35 years (IQR: 30.5-42.0); p=0.016, compared to the remaining tertiles.
+Most of the patients were female 280 (51.1%) and the predominant opportunistic infection was tuberculosis in 461 (84%), followed by pneumonia 62 (11.3%), candida 34 (6.2%), and cryptococcus infection in 30 (5.5%).
+The median, interquartile range (IQR) age at enrollment was 36 years (31.5-43.0) years and when subdivided by CD4 count, patients were significantly younger in the lowest CD4 tertile, 35 years (30.5-42.0); p=0.016, compared to the remaining tertiles.
 See Table 1.

 The distribution of gender and ethnicity did not differ by CD4 distribution.
-Duration of illness was significantly longer in the highest CD4 tertile; p=0.036.
+Duration of illness was longer in the highest CD4 tertile; p=0.036.
 As expected, the participants with lowest CD4 count, had the highest viral load; p=0.001.
+The white cell, lymphocyte and neutrophil counts were lower in the lowest CD4 tertile, respectively, compared with the remaining tertiles.

 The occurrence of opportunistic infections for example, tuberculosis, pneumonia, candida and cryptococcus did not differ across the CD4 tertiles.
-The HIV viral load was highest in the lowest tertile 11.6 (9.3-12.8), whereas the white cell, lymphocyte and neutrophil counts were significantly lower in the lowest CD4 tertile, respectively, compared with the remaining tertiles.

 Clinical characteristics